JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                                                                               985 rows omitted
 ```

-You can also compute descriptive statistics directly on individual columns:
+It is easy to compute descriptive statistics directly on individual columns using
+the functions defined in the `Statistics` module:

 ```jldoctest dataframe
 julia> using Statistics